Consumer medicine information

 • fever

-Tell your doctor immediately if you notice any of the following side effects, particularly if they occur several weeks after you stop taking Cefalexin Sandoz:
+Tell your doctor immediately if you notice any of the following, particularly if they occur several weeks after stopping treatment with Cefalexin Sandoz:

 Do not take any diarrhoea medicine without first checking with your doctor.